oraichain/oraichain-static-files/mainnet-static-files/docs/manual_snapshot/manual_snapshot.md

 ## 4. Replace your node information back to the newly updated .oraid/ directory

-This step requires you to update the content of the two files: node_key.json & priv_validator_key.json.
+This step requires you to update the content of the two files: node_key.json & priv_validator_key.json (these two files must be added in the .oraid/config/ directory).
 You also need to import your wallet by typing the following inside your container:

 ```bash
 oraid keys add <wallet-name> --recover